Garstang: 01995 603142

 Disbursements

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
+We handle the payment of the disbursements on your behalf to ensure a smoother process.

-For probate matters, there are usually the following disbursements: -
+For probate matters, there are usually the following disbursements:

-• Probate Registry application fee:
+• Probate Registry application fee: £300 plus £1.50 per copy Grant

-• Bankruptcy search against each beneficiary - £2 per beneficiary
+• Bankruptcy search: £2 per beneficiary

 • S27 Trustee Act Notices Advert: £200 - £350.
-This is a legal notice advertising for unknown debtors to come forward within a two-month period and protects the executors against unexpected claims for unknown debts
+This is a legal notice advertising for unknown debtors to come forward within a two-month period and protects the executors against unexpected claims for unknown debts.

 • Dealing with the sale or transfer of any property in the estate is not included.
 We will quote separately for this.